kurt-krueckeberg/open-fda-device-events/open-fda-api.md

 - With no API key: 240 requests are allowed per minute, per IP address; and 1,000 requests are allowed per day, per IP address.

-- With API key: 240 requests are allowed per minute per key, and **120,000** requests are allowed per day, per key.

-Using your API key:
+- With API key: 240 rUsing your API key:

 ### Authentication